 I'm a software architect and developer.
 What I wrote below is how software is built today.

 I'm trying to fix it for people, teams, and organizations.
 This is what I do for living.
+I do this either by either working on complex and challenging software projects or by providing training courses around various topics of software development and software architecture.

 If you are a developer and you recognize yourself below, please take it calmly.
 I'm not trying to criticize you.
 I'm trying to raise awareness and hopefully, positively affect behavior of every developer out there.
 I'm trying to make world better.